Actifio/actifiodataveilmasking/README.md

 # Masking with DataVeil

+This repository can be used to integrate [DataVeil](https://www.dataveil.com) masking software with [Actifio](https://docs.actifio.com/Actifio-GO) and [Google Cloud Backup and DR](https://cloud.google.com/backup-disaster-recovery/docs)

 This readme first contains a section for [SQL Server](#sql-server-masking-with-dataveil) and then a section for [Oracle](#oracle-masking-with-actifio-and-dataveil)

 ## SQL Server Masking with DataVeil

-This readme describes how to use the bat file in this repository along with the DataVeil software to perform data masking.
+This readme describes how to use the bat file in this repository along with the DataVeil software to perform data masking on an SQL Server database.

 ### Requirements

 An SQL Server Database that requires data masking.
 This is our Production Database.

 In Production we would use three Windows Servers, each with Microsoft SQL installed.
 In general always use the same version of MS SQL on each server, as you may not be able to mount from a higher version to a lower version (although the reverse is normally possible, meaning production could a be a lower version than the masking server).